oracle-livelabs/database/kubernetes-for-oracledbas/understand-kubernetes/understand-kubernetes.md

 The IT department, including yourself, have been asked to reassess the infrastructure and explore possibilities for restructuring to address these problems.
 Your colleagues are quick to suggest *Kubernetes*, an **orchestration** platform that **automates the deployment, scaling, and management** of your application Microservices as containers.

 Utilising Kubernetes at the brewery would simplify the management of the existing infrastructure and potentially allow you to consolidate it.
-It will help enable developers to focus on building and deploying their applications without worrying about the underlying infrastructure.
+It will also enable developers to focus on building and deploying their applications without worrying about the underlying infrastructure.
 Finally, it enable efficient application deployment, scaling, and automated management.

 ## Task 4: Why Kubernetes?